mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `diaphanous`
 (especially of fabric) light, delicate, and translucent.
 E.g. of a see-through dress.
 - `dotage`
 old age, a period when a person is old and weak.
-"In my dotage".
+"In my -----".
 - `embossed`
 (of a surface or object) decorated with a design that stands out in relief.
 E.g. a notarized document, diploma or a business card.
 - `fraternal twin`